 If you are out and about:

 - Sadly most of the hawker stalls run by Chinese folk are CLOSED on the first day as they will be making their way around the island visiting their kin – mostly fast food or tourist food joints are available on these two days.
 More food stalls tend to reopen on the second day, but some businesses take a long break and only open on a fortuitous day in the later part of the new year.
-As above, dinners at Chinese restaurants will largely be catering to a specialized CNY menu, but most of the other restaurants should be serving up their usual fare.

 - Most major retail outlets and shopping centres as well as tourist attractions will still be open, though you may encounter higher prices and crowds as this is a public holiday for Singaporeans.
 Chinese temples will be filled with local devotees making their prayers, so expect those spots to be VERY crowded – I suggest avoiding temples if you prefer not to be squeezing with the crowd